zenithsyntax/circle_splash/README.md

 ### Animation Types

 - `CircleSplashAnimationType.center` - Circle expands from center
 - `CircleSplashAnimationType.topLeft` - Circle expands from top-left corner
 - `CircleSplashAnimationType.topRight` - Circle expands from top-right corner
 - `CircleSplashAnimationType.bottomLeft` - Circle expands from bottom-left corner
 - `CircleSplashAnimationType.bottomRight` - Circle expands from bottom-right corner

+## Preview Videos

+The package includes demo videos showing the animations in action:

+- **Center Animation**: Shows the classic center expansion animation with smooth circular growth from the center of the screen
+- **All Animations**: Demonstrates all five animation types in sequence - center, top-left, top-right, bottom-left, and bottom-right corner animations

+These videos help you understand exactly what each animation type looks like before implementing them in your app.

 ## Example

-Check out the [example](example/) directory for a complete sample app demonstrating all features.
+Check out the [example](https://github.com/zenithsyntax/circle_splash/tree/main/example) directory for a complete sample app demonstrating all features.

-## Contributing

-Contributions are welcome!
-Please read our [contributing guidelines](CONTRIBUTING.md) and submit pull requests to our repository.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/zenithsyntax/circle_splash/blob/main/LICENSE) file for details.

 ## Support

-If you find this package helpful, please give it a ⭐ on [GitHub](https://github.com/yourusername/circle_splash)!
+If you find this package helpful, please give it a ⭐ on [GitHub](https://github.com/zenithsyntax/circle_splash)!

-For issues and feature requests, please use the [GitHub Issues](https://github.com/yourusername/circle_splash/issues) page.